k08200/checking-agent/README.md

 # @autobe/estimate

-A comprehensive code quality evaluation tool for AutoBE-generated code.
+A code quality evaluation tool for AutoBE-generated code.

 ## Table of Contents